The 10 best neighborhood in Barcelona: Find your home

 6. Poblenou

-Discover our pick of student neighbourhoods in Barcelona.
+Check out our list of top student neighborhoods in Barcelona.

 7. El Clot